NaveenGKumar1996/AutomationTestPractice/README.md

 # AutomationTestPractice
-Here I had automated website using Selenium WebDriver with JAVA
+Here I had automated a website using Selenium WebDriver with JAVA, followed Hybrid framework, POM design pattern with pagefactory class.

 maven command to run the project